 I am also cutting back on the amount of babysitting I do, and will now only work four nights a week.
 I will make time for my relationship, friends and family, laundry and luxuries like long showers and dinners that take more than 5 minutes to prepare.

 And most importantly, I am doing away with my RTW budget.
 We have a departure date of 30th September, and whatever money I have saved by this point will be enough.
 The pressure is off.

 So, what wisdom has being a year older brought me?

 This post was made possible by NobelCom.
 Making international phone calls?
-Why not try an affordable, easy-to-use prepaid phone card and catch up with friends and family around the globe.
+Why not try their affordable prepaid phone card and catch up with friends around the globe.
 Register now to receive 15 free minutes of call time.